wp-plugins/assets-manager/readme.txt

 6. Publish post (**note:** links will not be available until the Asset Set as been published).

 == Frequently Asked Questions ==

+= Why aren't the links working? =

+You may need to reset the permalinks by going to Settings > Permalinks and pressing the "Save Changes" button.

 = Why would I want to diable a link? =